 Rhode Island: A 60-day season may be held between October 1 and January 31, with a 2-bird daily bag limit.
-An experimental season may be held in designated areas from January 15 to February 15, with a 5-bird daily bag limit
+An experimental season may be held in designated areas from January 15 to February 15, with a 5-bird daily bag limit.

-South Carolina: In designated areas, a 70-day season may be held during November 15 to February 15, with a 5-bird daily bag limit.
+South Carolina: In designated areas, a 70-day season may be held during November 15 to February 15, with a 5bird daily bag limit.

-Vermont: Ā 45-day season may be held between the fourth Saturday in October (October 23) and January 31, with a 3-bird daily bag limit.
+Vermont: A 45-day season may be held between the fourth Saturday in October (October 28), except in the Lake Champlain Zone and Interior Zone where the opening date is October 20, and January 31, with a 3-bird daily bag limit.

-Virginia: SJBP Žone: A 40-day season may be held between November 15 and January 14, with a 2-bird daily bag limit.
+Virginia: SJBP Zone: A 40-day season may be held between November 15 and January 14, with a 2-bird daily bag limit.
 Additionally, an experimental season may be held between January 15 and February 15, with a 5-bird daily bag limit.

-AP Zone: A 45-day season may be held between November 15 and January 31, with a 1-bird daily bag limit during the first 25 days and a 2-bird daily bag limit during the last 20 days.
+AP Zone: A 45-day season may be held between November 15 and January 31, with a 2-bird daily bag limit.
 RP Zone: A 70-day season may be held between November 15 and February 15, with a 5-bird daily bag limit.

-Back Bay Area: Season is closed.
+Back Bay Area: A 30-day experimental season may be held between December 25 and January 28 in the AP Zone with a 2-bird daily bag limit.

 West Virginia: A 70-day season may be held between October 1 and January 31, with a 3-bird daily bag limit.